Rsantct/pe.audio.sys/pe.audio.sys/README.md

     |
     |-- pasysctrl           command line tool to control the system
     |
-    |-- start.py            this starts up the whole system
+    |-- start.py            this starts up or shutdown the whole system
     |
     |-- share/              core and general purpose modules and associated files
     |   |